apache/causeway-site/content/reference/externalized-configuration.md

 Title: Externalized Configuration

-As described [here](./configuration-files.html), Isis itself bootstraps from the (mandatory) `isis.properties` configuration files and also (optional) component-specific configuration files (such as `persistor_datanucleus.properties` or `viewer_wicket.properties`).
+As described [here](./configuration-files.html), Isis itself bootstraps from the `isis.properties` configuration file.
+It will also read configuration from the (optional) component/implementation-specific configuration files (such as `persistor_datanucleus.properties` or `viewer_wicket.properties`) and also (otional) component-specific configuration files (such as `persistor.properties` or `viewer.properties`).

+> By convention we put JDBC URL properties in `persistor.properties`, but they could reside in any of
+> `persistor_datanucleus.properties`, `persistor.properties` or (even) `isis.properties`

 By default these are read from the `WEB-INF` directory.
 Having this configuration "baked into" the application is okay in a development environment, but when the app needs to be deployed to a test or production environment, this configuration should be read from an external location.

 There are in fact three frameworks involved here, all of which need to be pointed to this external location: